nicholasl23638/OnShapeToURDF/README.md

 In launch/start_rviz.launch.py: Assign package_description, rviz_config_dir variables to respective pkg / robot names

-- TODO what to do if there's no .rviz file

 ## Running Generated Robot
 In shell 1:
 ```